neos/doctools/TheDefinitiveGuide/PartIII/Configuration.rst

 .. ---------------------------------
 ..
 Author: Robert Lemke
 ..
 Converted to ReST by: Rens Admiraal
 ..
-Updated for 1.0 beta1: NO
+Updated for 1.0 beta1: IN PROGRESS -- Sebastian
 ..
-TODOs: none
+TODOs: see inside the file
 .. ============================================

 Configuration Framework